texora/GeekU/src/shared/util/Log.md

   const log = new Log('MyLogFilter');
 ```

 Log levels define the severity of a probe.
-By default the
+By default the following
-following levels exist (in order of severity).
+levels exist in order of severity:

 ```javascript
   Log.TRACE